netesf13d/jedha-projects/1-02-Steam_videogames_platform/README.md

 This project repository is structured as follows.
 - The Jupyter notebook `Steam_videogames_platform.ipynb` presents the results of our study.
 This is the main deliverable for the certification.
 - The directory `scripts` contains the exploratory data analysis as python scripts.
 There are 2 scripts, one using `pandas` for data analysis, the other using `pyspark`.
+- The file `requirements.txt` gives the list of the project dependencies.
 - The directory `presentation` contains the slideshow for the exam, in both `odp` and `pdf` formats.

 ## Notes

-I tried to rely as much as possible on SQL queries and pyspark API for data analysis.
-This was for the purpose of learning the language/API.
+For the purpose of learning, I tried to rely as much as possible on SQL queries and pyspark API for data analysis.
 As a consequence, the resulting code is not the most concise and elegant nor the fastest (for such a small dataset).